pulumi/infrastructure-as-code-workshop/labs/azure/csharp/README.md

+### Prerequisites

+Please follow [this guide](./00-installing-prerequisites.md) to install all the binaries needed to complete the labs.

 ### Lab 1 — Modern Infrastructure as Code

 The first lab takes you on a tour of infrastructure as code concepts: